 Herpes in other areas

 Eye: Painful sore on the clear front part of the eye (cornea), with tearing, sensitivity to light, and blurred vision (herpes simplex keratitis Herpes Simplex Keratitis Herpes simplex keratitis is an eye infection that involves the cornea (the clear layer in front of the iris and pupil) and is caused by herpes simplex virus.
-Eye pain, tearing, redness, a feeling... read more )
+The infection commonly recurs and... read more )

 Brain: Confusion, fever, and seizures from a serious brain infection (herpes encephalitis)